ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 **PART A:** On your Windows 10 VM, activate the **Remote Desktop** feature to allow remote access.

 * Both the `cis527` and `AdminUser` accounts should be able to access the system remotely, as well as the default system `Administrator` account.
-* In addition, **change the port** used by Remote Desktop to be 33389.
+* In addition, **change the port** used by Remote Desktop to be 34567.
 {{% notice tip %}}
 _You'll need to edit the registry and reboot the computer to accomplish this task. --Russ_
 {{% /notice %}}
-* You'll also need to make sure appropriate firewall rules are in place to accept these incoming connections.
+* You'll also need to make sure appropriate firewall rules are in place to accept these incoming connections, and ensure the firewall is properly enabled.
 * You can test your connection from your Linux VM using the **Remmina** program.

 **PART B:** On your Ubuntu 20.04 VM labelled **SERVER**, install and activate the **OpenSSH Server** for remote access.

 * Both the `cis527` and `AdminUser` accounts should be able to access the system remotely.
-* In addition, **change the port** used by the SSH server to 22222.
+* In addition, **change the port** used by the SSH server to 23456.
-* You'll also need to make sure the appropriate firewall rules are in place to accept these incoming connections.
+* You'll also need to make sure the appropriate firewall rules are in place to accept these incoming connections, and ensure the firewall is properly enabled.
-* You can test your connection from your Windows VM using [PuTTY](http://putty.org) or the Windows Subsystem for Linux.
+* You can test your connection from your Windows VM using [PuTTY](http://putty.org) or the Windows Subsystem for Linux, or from the Ubuntu 20.04 VM labelled **CLIENT** using the `ssh` command.
 {{% notice tip %}}
 _See the appropriate pages in the Extras module for more information about WSL and SSH. --Russ_
 {{% /notice %}}